 - The 20 Best-Selling Vehicles of 2021.
 (2022, January 10).
 Kelley Blue Book. https://www.kbb.com/car-news/the-20-best-selling-vehicles-of-2021/

 Jesse Cunningham V is a professional writer and licensed insurance agent.
 He has worked in the insurance industry in different capacities, starting as a customer service representative and working his way up to an independent agency owner.
 He is licensed in the states of Maryland and Pennsylvania for Property, Casualty, Life, and Health products.
 Jesse has worked with many national carriers, including Nationwide, State Farm, Travelers, and Liberty Mutual, and specializes in car and home insurance and health, life, accidental death, and disability insurance.
+He writes for multiple publications including FIXD and Bauple.com.
 All articles by Jesse are opinion-based.
 Speak with your licensed insurance agent about the particulars of your insurance before making any decisions.